cdapio/cdap/docs/developer-guide/source/advanced.rst

           }
         }

-The lifecycle of the services in an is controlled using a TwillApplication.
+The lifecycle of the services in a Reactor application is controlled using a ``TwillApplication``.
 The TwillApplication can have one or more runnables that implement the custom services.

         public class IpGeoLookupService implements TwillApplication {
           @Override